 This Thanksgiving, don’t throw away that turkey carcass.
 Turn it into the most delicious stock in your kitchen, and save money in the process.
 Recipe first, tips and story later.

-Carcass from a roast turkey, chicken, duck, or Cornish hen (see notes below for what to do with the meat, if there is any leftover)
+Carcass from a roast turkey, chicken, duck, or Cornish hen.
+See notes below for what to do with the meat, if there is any leftover.

 Optional: Extra fresh vegetables and herbs, including: whole carrots (tops trimmed), stalks and leaves of celery, onions, cloves of garlic, a bay leaf or two, a few sprigs of fresh parsley.

-Enough water to cover everything
+Enough cold water to cover everything

 Set the pot on the stovetop on the lowest setting.
 I use a flame-tamer.
 Position the lid so that it’s mostly covering the pot, but not tight.
 There should be a gap for steam to escape.